colinmorris/csc236/docs/tests.md

 The 12:10-13:00 midterm will take place in EX320 (the Exam Centre).

-The location of the 13:10-14:00 midterm will depend on the last letter of your surname:
+The location of the 13:10-14:00 midterm will depend on the first letter of your surname:

 * **A-M** LM 162 (Lash Miller)
 * **N-Z** MP 103 (McLennan Physical Laboratories)